XayOn/dotfiles/Readme.rst

 tmux:
  - Configuration for tmux including:
-   Tmux-powerline
+   Powerline
-   Tmux-solarized
+   Solarized
    Cmatrix screensaver for tmux conf
    Mouse support enabled by default

 Zsh:
- - Small set of confs for zsh, relying on oh-my-zsh (it installs this also), with powerline-zsh theme combined with the zsh fork of zsh-powerline for theme consistency.
+ - Small set of confs for zsh, relying on oh-my-zsh (it installs this also), with powerline theme and zsh syntax highlighting.

 Others:
  - Interesting configuration for other tools, right now it contains mutt and